-Students should be allowed the opportunity to retake or redo any assignment in the Formative Assessment grading category (except for the district Common Assessment).
-The following guidelines apply to students wishing to retake an assignment.
+Students may be allowed a reasonable opportunity to make up or redo a class assignment or examination for which the student receives a failing grade.
+(Preparation Assignments and Final Exams are excluded) The following guidelines apply to students wishing to retake an assignment:

-Assignment must be turned in on time

-Summative assessments and Preparation assignments do not qualify

-Retake must be completed during tutorials under supervision of the teacher of record. (before school, after school, or during lunch time tutorial)

-Students will have two weeks to retake an assignment from the time the grade is posted in PowerSchool, all retakes must be turned in by the Friday the cycle ends.

-Teacher will post new grade in PowerTeacher under original assignment with a notation in the document column of the original grade within one week of completion

-Teacher will average the original grade with the new grade.
+- Assignment must be turned in on time - Retake must be completed during tutorials under supervision of the teacher of record. (before school, after school, or during lunch time tutorial) - Students will have two weeks to retake an assignment from the time the grade is posted in PowerSchool.
+All retakes must be turned in by the Friday the cycle ends before the end of the school day. - In the event of a completed retake, the teacher will post the new grade in PowerSchool under original assignment with a notation in the document column of the original grade within one week of completion - Teacher will average the original grade with the new grade.